 Before starting to take a multivitamin, make sure to consult with your doctor or healthcare provider.
 Most vitamins are harmlessly passed from the body if they are over-consumed.

-However, some vitamins and minerals like vitamin A, vitamin B-6, and iron can actually be overdosed on.
-Excess vitamin A may contribute to osteoporosis and even increase risk for cancer.
+However, some vitamins and minerals like vitamin A, vitamin B-6, and iron can actually be overdosed on and cause unwanted side effects.

 Be sure not to overdo your multivitamin.
 Never take more than directed, and immediately stop taking the product and consult a doctor if you develop side effects.